Are you considering a career in Event Management?

 As with any career, but especially one which is highly competitive to get into, there are three key elements essential to success.

 Employers look for the best candidates they can find.
-When faced with a large number of applicants they will select the ones with previous experience, relevant qualifications and a demonstrable enthusiasm for the work.
-Volunteering to help at events will give you essential first hand experience of the variety of key elements essential to making an event a success – from parking and tickets, to publicity and catering, to name but a few.
+When faced with a large number of applicants they will select the ones with previous experience, relevant Event Management Diplomas and a demonstrable enthusiasm for the work.
+Volunteering to help at events will give you essential first-hand experience of the variety of key elements essential to making an event a success – from parking and tickets, to publicity and catering, to name but a few.
 Volunteering will show that you are serious about wanting to work in event management and also that you are not afraid to get your hands dirty at any level.

 To make you stand out from other candidates still further, it is also worth considering taking volunteering to another level by organising and planning an event yourself –for a local charity for example.
 Demonstrating that you initiated and organised a successful event will again show enthusiasm, as well as initiative and creativity – all of which is what potential employers want to see.